10-3-pursuit/lab-user-experience-and-design/case-study.md

 - **Abandon Carts**: Users might forget about items in their cart, leading to increased cart abandonment rates.
 - **Reduced Engagement**: A less visible cart may result in fewer impulse purchases and a diminished overall shopping experience.
 - **Lower Sales**: eBay's revenue may be affected as a result of reduced user engagement and cart utilization.

+## Recommendations
+To address the issues identified and improve user engagement with the shopping cart icon, we recommend the following actionable steps:
+1. **Increase Shopping Cart Icon Size**: Enlarge the shopping cart icon to make it more prominent and easily distinguishable from other page elements.

+2. **Color and Contrast Enhancement**: Improve the icon's color and contrast to further enhance visibility and draw users' attention to it.

+3. **Strategic Placement**: Consider strategically placing the shopping cart icon in a more visible and accessible location on the page, such as the top-right corner.